Ahmed101Mohammed/hack-assembly-compiler/README.md

 > 1. Just so you know – the program will ask you to input the name of your file without the extension, follow the instructions.
 > 2. Finally, you will get the results with a separate file ending with the **hack** extension.

+## License:
+There is no famous specific license, but I give you all the ability to use this project for good reasons, and I will be thanked for sharing my GitHub account as a creator for this basic compiler.
+Thanks.